 - An accidental discharge (or AD) is a serious violation and is defined as the discharge of a firearm before the timer is activated, and/or placing a shot below the top of the railroad ties or above the earthen backstop.
 A person having an AD will automatically be disqualified from shooting for that match and the situation will be reviewed by the Match Director.
 To minimize the chance of this happening, if a holster is being used the safety (if the firearm has a safety) will be engaged and trigger finger removed from the trigger guard before the firearm is holstered and re-holstered.

 - FNS events are intended for shooters who have experience with handguns.
 Competitors should have, at minimum, basic knowledge of loading, unloading, firing and safe gun handling.
-Adult shooters that haven’t fired in an FNS event previously will have to be approved before competing.
-This will consist of first obtaining a briefing from the Match Director or a Senior Range Officer, and then demonstrating their understanding of range commands at a practice target under supervision of an RO.
-Once this is successfully done the RO may “sign them off”.
-This is done by writing “new shooter” on their scorecard and the RO initialing it.
-If a shooter is a known experienced pistol competitor this requirement may be waived by the Match Director or his designee on a case by case basis.
+Adult shooters that haven’t fired in an FNS event previously will need to check in with the Match Director or a Senior Range Officer for a safety and review of range commands before registering.
+When registering for the first time indicate on the computer or card that you are a “new shooter” If a shooter is a known experienced pistol competitor this requirement may be waived by the Match Director or his designee on a case by case basis.

 - Due to safety concerns, children below the age of 13 will generally not be allowed to shoot in the competition.
-Young shooters between the ages of 13 and 18 will be identified as “Junior Shooters” on their scorecard and must demonstrate their gun handling skills to a Committee Member and be “signed off” before they can compete in an FNS event.
-Junior shooters must be in the direct presence of a parent or guardian at all times during the event.
+Young shooters between the ages of 13 and 18 will be identified as “Junior Shooters” and must be in the direct presence of a parent or guardian at all times during the event.

 Illness or Injury